george-language/glang/README.md

 > [!NOTE]
 > This is GLang's rust-based branch, and is under active development.
-We plan to rewrite everything to Rust and merge into the `main` branch by late 2025.
+We plan to rewrite everything to Rust and merge into the `main` branch by mid 2025.

 <img src="resources/icons/george_language_icon.svg" width="125">